Hosseindbr/Ev-projected-sale/README.md

 ### Finding the Best Fit Model

+In the first part of project, we aim to predict the demand for electric vehicles in each county in NYS and based on that find the top 3 counties to invest for setting EV chargers.
+In this part, we will use a time series model for the number of electric vehicles in the top 6 counties within Ney York state with the most purchases of new electric vehicles.
+In the end, we will apply the time series models for the top 6 counties.

 To find the best fit model, we will use the number of EVs in **Kings County** as a sample.

+**- Kings County**

 #### *Seasonality Check*

 To check for seasonality, we perform the time series decomposition analysis to Kings County.
 Decomposition can provide a useful abstract model for thinking about time series generally and for better understanding problems during time series analysis and forecasting.

 We decompose the number of EVs in Kings County from 2015 to 2021 into trend, seasonal and noise components.
 From the figures below, we notice that the number of EVs in King County has an upward trend.
-Additionally, there is seasonality to the data as well.
+The results showed that the electric vehicle has an ascending trend and the data showed seasonality pattern.

 ![decomposition_Kings](Images/decomposition_Kings.png)